 Wednesday, June 9, 2021 | 8:00 PM ET

 Though crucial elements of a nationalist revival were in place before Theodor Herzl decided in 1895 to devote his life to creating a Jewish state, there is little doubt that without this singular figure such a state would not have been established.
-This session focuses on how Herzl founded the Zionist movement and served simultaneously as the man of ideas who developed the vision and plans for a Jewish state, the institution builder who created an international movement capable of acting effectively during and after his lifetime, and the chief diplomat who paved the way for the decision of the world’s leading powers to establish a Jewish home in Palestine.
+This session focuses on how Herzl founded the Zionist movement and served simultaneously as the man of ideas who developed the vision and plans for a Jewish state, the institution builder who created an international movement capable of acting effectively during and after his lifetime, and the chief diplomat who paved the way for the decision of the world’s leading powers, a decade and a half after his death, to establish a Jewish home in Palestine.

 Wednesday, June 16, 2021 | 8:00 PM ET

 Following Herzl’s untimely death in 1904, efforts to settle the Land of Israel were accelerated, led by young idealists who played key roles in laying the foundations for a state that could serve as a light unto the nations.
-In parallel, his disciples and opponents alike continued his path of diplomacy, culminating in the League of Nations decision in 1922 to award Great Britain a mandate to establish in Palestine a national home for the Jewish people.
-This session focuses on how these parallel tracks led in a mere quarter of a century to the creation of a Jewish community in Israel that could serve as the nucleus for a future state.
+In parallel, Herzl’s disciples and opponents alike, led by Chaim Weizmann, continued his path of diplomacy, culminating in the Balfour Declaration of 1917, in which Great Britain pledged that after conquering Palestine it would endeavor to facilitate in it the creation of a Jewish national home.
+This session focuses on how these parallel tracks led in a decade and a half to the creation of a Jewish community in Israel that could serve as the nucleus for a future state.

 Wednesday, June 23, 2021 | 8:00 PM ET